alphaolomi/inversify-express-example/README.md

 Name    | Description
 ------- | -------------------------------------------------------------------------------------------------------------------------------
 Basic   | A really basic example.
 Nothing too fancy.
-MongoDB | Similar to the basic example.
-This time with MongoDB and some middleware.
-For detailed information see the readme in the folder.
 BindingDecorators | Similar to the basic example.
 This time with inversify-binding-decorators.
 MiddlewareInjection | A small example that shows how to inject middleware into controllers.
 PostgresAndTypeORM | A small example that shows how to integrate inversify-express-utils with TypeORM.